CV

 Dissertation, Thesis, and Exam Advising

-Faryal Atif, in progress, MA exam committee member.
+Charlene Caruthers, in progress, PhD exam/dissertation committee member.

 Kym Cunningham, “Materiality or Future Ghosts: How Black Maternal Fugitivity Speculates the Archive and We Myths Bite,” 2022, dissertation committee member.